Yashoda Hospitals

 Yashoda Hospitals is a chain of hospitals based in Hyderabad, Telangana, India.
-It has branches in Somajiguda, Secunderabad, and Malakpet, with another branch coming up in Hitec City.
+It has branches in Somajiguda, Secunderabad, Malakpet, and in Hitec City.
 All of its branches are NABH and NABL accredited.

-It was recognised as a leading hospital for oncology in 2015 after becoming the first hospital to achieve the milestone of treating 10,000 patients using RapidArc technology.
+It was recognized as a leading hospital for oncology in 2015 after becoming the first hospital to achieve the milestone of treating 10,000 patients using RapidArc technology.

 History

-The hospital began as a small clinic in 1989 set up by Dr G Surendar Rao.
-He later teamed up with his brothers G Devender Rao and G Ravender Rao to expand operations and start Yashoda Hospitals.
-The clinic was originally started in Madipally village, Warangal Dist, Telangana.
-Dheeraj Gorukanti is the CEO of Yashoda Group of Hospitals.
-Dr Abhinav Gorukanti operates as a director.
+The hospital began as a small clinic in 1989 set up by Dr. G. Surendar Rao.
+He later teamed up with his brothers G. Devender Rao and G. Ravender Rao to expand operations and start Yashoda Hospitals.
+The clinic was originally started in Madipally village, Warangal District, Telangana.
+[7] Dr. Pavan Gorukanti Dr Abhinav Gorukanti operates as a director.